Right before my flight to Mexico, I played beach volleyball because I couldn’t resist: Vancouver’s first non-rainy day in ages.

 I feel clever about asking locals for insider tips, but maybe that’s naive: you learn the most by watching and doing, not asking.
 What makes these people so carefree, and how can I learn this?

 The silver lining to being open when you travel is that you’re less worried.
 Anything can happen and it wouldn’t be out of the ordinary because everything is new.
-It’s like listening to postmodern classical music — you don’t even find dissonant music weird anymore, because everything is weird.
+It’s like listening to postmodern classical music — at a certain point, you don’t even find dissonant music weird anymore, because everything is weird.

-When musicians become so absorbed in their playing that they forget you’re there, is when they make the best music.
-They are open to anything, not caring for rejection nor fear, and that’s what I keep seeing in Tulum: musicians carrying their guitars or drums and setting up their studios on the beach or anywhere.
+When musicians are so absorbed in their playing that they forget you’re there, is when they make the best music.
+They are not caring for rejection nor fear, and that’s what I keep seeing in Tulum: musicians carrying their guitars or drums and setting up their studios on the beach.